simmplecoder/area51/handwritten-docs/deduce_single_parameter.md

 ##Usage
 >Given (member) function pointer, deduce the single parameter that it takes as input and provide it as alias `::type` or `deduce_single_parameter_t<>` alias.

-As a result, it is not usable on overloaded or templated (member) function pointers.
+As a result, it is not usable on overloaded or templated (member) function pointers, also even default arguments are not allowed.
 Type argument should be a function pointer, since there is no specialization for non pointer functions.

 ##Examples: